jeyzer-community/jeyzer-jfr/src/main/doc/README.txt

 ===       JFR testing        ===
 --------------------------------

-The JFR recording generation and analysis has been performed with the following JDK 11 implementations :
+The JFR recording generation and analysis has been performed with the following JDK 11 and 17 implementations :
 - OpenJDK
 - Oracle JDK
 - Azul Zulu JDK